-Students will complete 7 clinical practica, which may consist of more than one clinical rotation or site.
-The first 2 clinical practica, NSG 752A and 752B, will include rotations through sites where students administer basic general and regional anesthetics to patients with simpler comorbid conditions.
-As semesters progress through the next 3 clinical practica, NSG 753 A, B, and C, assignments will incorporate more complex procedures and patients who have more complex comorbidities.
+Students will complete 7 clinical practicums, which may consist of more than one clinical rotation or site.
+The first 2 clinical practicums, NSG 752A and 752B, will include rotations through sites where students administer basic general and regional anesthetics to patients with simpler comorbid conditions.
+As semesters progress through the next 3 clinical practicums, NSG 753 A, B, and C, assignments will incorporate more complex procedures and patients who have more complex comorbidities.
 Specialty rotations through these courses include cardiac, neurosurgical intracranial/complex spine, pediatric, and obstetric cases.
-Requests for specific clinical assignments will not be accepted for the specialty rotations.
-The final 2 clinical practica, NSG 810 and 812, are immersive experiences in which the student fulfills clinical requirements and develops options and interests for future clinical practice.
+Requests for specific clinical assignments may not be accepted for the specialty rotations to ensure fair assignments and to maximize the student's time in specialty cases.
+The final 2 clinical practicums, NSG 810 and 812, are immersive experiences in which the student fulfills clinical requirements, participates in clinical leadership, and explores options and interests for future clinical practice.

 Students may submit preferences for distant rotations including southern and eastern West Virginia, western Maryland, southeastern Ohio, and southwestern Pennsylvania.
-Meeting COA and Nurse Anesthetist Program case requirements will always take precedence over student requests.
-Requests will be submitted to the Nurse Anesthetist Program Clinical Placement Coordinator who will provide request guidelines prior to the first clinical schedule assignment.
+Meeting COA and Nurse Anesthetist Program case requirements always takes precedence over student requests.
+Requests are submitted to the Nurse Anesthetist Program Clinical Placement Coordinator.
 Extenuating circumstances that impact clinical scheduling must be submitted to the faculty advisor and the Clinical Placement Coordinator in advance.